395t/review-assignments/_summaries/jaegle2021perceiverio_2.md

 ![perceiverio](jaegle2021perceiverio_2b.png)

+Queries are useful to provide different types of outputs from the same latent space information.

 The query for outputs of
-- classification is reused
+- classification is reused for other simple output problems
-- spatital or sequence structure uses positional encodings
+- spatial or sequence structures use positional encodings
-- multi-task structure learns a query for each task
+- multi-task structure learns a separate query for each task
-- all other outputs should be related to the input at that query location
+- all other outputs should be related to the corresponding input at the query location

 Experiments were done on language, visual understanding, videogames, and multi-modal tasks.